jobrouter/typo3-process/Documentation/configuration.rst

 will execute the commands regularly, e.g. once an hour or once a day, depending on your needs.

-.. _configuration-transmit-command:
+.. _configuration-start-command:

 Starting instances
 ------------------

-If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter installations, you have to activate the transmit command:
+If you rely on the :ref:`form finisher <form-finisher>` or use the :ref:`transfer table <developer-start-instance>` directly to start instances in JobRouter installations, you have to use the start command:

 ::

-   vendor/bin/typo3 jobrouter:process:transmit
+   vendor/bin/typo3 jobrouter:process:start

 In general you should receive a successful answer:

 ::

-   [OK] 18 transfer(s) transmitted successfully
+   [OK] 18 transfer(s) started successfully

 If an error occurs, the command issues a warning:

 ::

-   [WARNING] 4 out of 11 transfer(s) had errors on transmission
+   [WARNING] 4 out of 11 transfer(s) had errors on start

-Other transmissions are not affected by an error in one transmission.
+Other transfer starts are not affected by an error in one start.
 According to your :ref:`logging configuration <configuration-extension>`, the error is also logged.